bfansports/aws-lambda-python-local/README.md

 This will call your API and display the resulting data.
 We expect JSON.

 See `lib/apiconnect.py` for more details.
-And below for the required environment variables you need to get started.
+And see below for the required environment variables you need to get started.

 ## Environment & Secrets

-In order for your Lambda functions to get secrets and environment variables, we provide a mechanism in the Makefile that downloads a file from S3 and transforms it as a env.py file put in `/lib`.
+In order for your Lambda functions to get secrets and environment variables, we provide a mechanism in the Makefile that downloads a file from S3 and transforms it as a env.py file that is being put in the `./lib` folder.
 This file can then be `import` in your functions and will be added in the resulting ZIP file before being sent out to AWS.

+This allows your functions to be built and package with the proper environment.

 ### Details